Welcome to FlexColorScheme

 ThemeData that do not match your

 You can opt in on using opinionated component sub-themes.
 By doing so, you can, for example, adjust the border radius on all UI widgets with a single property value.
-Flutter's Material UI widgets still default to the Material-2 design, and thus use 4dp border radius on most widgets.
+Flutter's Material UI widgets now default to the Material-3 design when you use vanilla ThemeData.

-When you opt in on using the component sub-themes, border radius on widgets defaults to the new Material-3 rounded corner design.
-In it, the radius varies by widget type, as specified by the Material 3 guide.
-One could say that opting in on using FlexColorScheme component sub themes in the Material 2 mode, is a way of getting a Material 2 design of Material 3.
-You can keep this or set the shared global widget radius to a value you prefer.
-You can also easily set the themed border radius per widget, and override the Material 3 default or the global radius value you defined.
+When you opt in on using the component sub-themes, border radius on widgets defaults to the Material-3 rounded corner design regardless of if you use M2 or M3 mode.
+In M3 design the radius varies by widget type, as specified by the Material 3 guide, in M2 it was 4dp on most widgets.
+One could say that opting in on using FlexColorScheme component sub-themes in Material-2 mode, is a way of getting a Material-2 design of Material-3.
+You can keep the M3 defaults or set the shared global widget radius to a value you prefer.
+You can also easily set the themed border radius per widget, and override the Material-3 default or the global radius value you defined.

 You can also opt in on using Material-3 design.
-The Material-3 mode component sub-theming is far less opinionated, using mostly Material-3 defaults.
-It offers many quick settings to customize Material-3 to fit your custom design goals.
+The Material-3 mode component sub-theming is far less opinionated than it is in Material-2 mode, using mostly Material-3 defaults.
+It offers many quick settings that you can use to customize Material-3's quite opinionated default style, to fit your custom design goals.

 In Flutter 3.7 and later, using Material-3 design is ready for production use.
 Some minor issues still exist, please refer to the FlexColorScheme docs known issues chapter for more information on status of known theming issues in Flutter.